faithdennis/faithdennis/data_science/README.md

+# Data Science directory

-This directory contains data analysis notebooks used for research and data science projects.
+This directory contains data analysis notebooks used in personal research and data science projects.